akashsindhu96/Cmpt_732_big_data_I_final_project/README.md

 - Project details can be found in report.pdf

 ### Demo
-- Live demo for the UI Design can be found at:
+- Live demo for UI Design can be found at: https://usa-accidents.herokuapp.com/
 - Video for the project can be found at:

+#### Contributors

+- Akash Sindhu
+- Bilal Hussain
+- Sakina Patanwala